pro-jeet/WonderAstroWorld/README.md

     - Timezone added ad api works in US timezone.
     - ProgressView addded to show loading Screen.
     - Error handling added.
+    - Added Support for WebView to show content other than Picture.

 5. Added plist for storing API_KEY.